What is an abnormal hearing test result?

 Sound reaches the inner ear.
 But a problem in the inner ear or in the nerves prevents normal hearing.
 This type is usually permanent.
 Meningitis can cause this type of hearing loss.

 Some hearing loss is minor.
 And some is more serious.
 Sometimes a child may only have problems with certain tones, or frequencies.
 For example, he or she may not hear high-pitched sounds.

 What can you do?

-- If a problem that can be treated is causing your child's hearing loss, ask your doctor about the best treatment.
+- If your child's hearing loss is caused by a problem that can be treated, ask your doctor about the best treatment.

 - If your child's hearing loss is permanent, talk to your doctor about hearing aids and cochlear implants.
 A cochlear implant is a small electronic device that can help "make" sound.